Skip to Main Content

 The following examples demonstrate how to capture or document GenAI output if your instructor requests you to provide this information (Paulson, 2024):

-• Save images of the GenAI interface during use showing your props and the GenAI ouput.
+• Save images of the GenAI interface during use showing your prompts and the GenAI ouput.

 • Record your prompts or questions and the GenAI’s responses and adjustments.